jubilbee/Survivor_EDA/readme.md

 <h3 align="center"><b>Exploring Contestant Trends Through Data</b></h3>

 ## Overview
 This project webscrapes, cleans, and visualizes data related to contestant demographics and gameplay stats for the CBS hit show Survivor.
 The goal of this project is to examine the data and determine if there are any trends present that would point to certain demographics having better chances of winning the show than others, or conversely, if certain demographics have notably lower chances of winning.
-It also looks at how these trends vary between the Classic Era of Survivor (seasons 1-39), and the New Era (seasons 40 onward)
+It also looks at how these trends vary between the Classic Era of Survivor (seasons 1-39), and the New Era (seasons 40 onward).
+A [Tableau Dashboard](https://public.tableau.com/app/profile/camilla.babb/viz/Survivor_17399844202740/Dashboard1 "Survivor Tableau Dashboard") of visualizations in this project was created as well.

 * Webscrapes the data from various sites